Applications of closed models defined by counting to graph theory and topology

-{\it Let $C$ be a $U$-category endowed with a Quillen model defined by counting a set of objects $(X_i)_{i\in I}$ where $I$ is an $U$-set.
+{\bf Proposition 3.2.} {\it Let $U$ be a Grothendieck universe, and $C$ be an $U$-category endowed with a closed model defined by counting a set of objects $(X_i)_{i\in I}$, where $I$ is an $U$-set.
 Let $Z$ be an object of $C$, then $Z$ has a cofibrant replacement $QZ$, isomorphic to a transfinite composition of a subset of $l_i,m_i,i\in I$.}